rlaboiss/autopsypy/README.md

 ### Specifying the groups

-The groups are defined by introducing variables in the “Experiment info” section of the Properties window (accessible by clicking on the gear icon).
+The groups are defined by introducing variables in the “Experiment info” section of the Properties window (accessible by clicking on the gear icon of the PsychoPy Builder).
 The `autopsypy` module needs the presence of a “participant” field (with that precise name).
 A field with name “condition” is forbidden (the experiment will stop with an error message in this case).
 Any other field created will be used in the definitions of the groups.

 Let us say that a field with name “age” was created in the Experiment info section and that participants would be either in the “young” group or in the “old” group, an information that will be provided when the experiment is started.